apache/druid/docs/api-reference/sql-api.md

 When getting query results, keep the following in mind:

-- JSON is the only supported result format.
+- JSON Lines is the only supported result format.
 - Getting the query results for an ingestion query returns an empty response.

 #### URL